danfuzz/samizdat/doc/samizdat-0-lib/Module.md

 <br><br>
 ### In-Language Definitions

-#### `initModule(moduleDirs) <> void`

-One-time initialization of the module system.
-Needs to be passed a colon-separated list of flat (slash-separated) paths to be searched when trying to find a module.

 #### `moduleUse(searchInfo, modulePaths?) <> module`

 Gets a module, as if by `moduleGet`, if it has already been defined; or